-Breaking News | Buhari’s invitation: Reps Spokesman keeps mum over apology to president
+Breaking News | Buhari’s invitation: Reps Spokesman keeps mum over apology to President

 The report added that the sponsors of the motion made the apology secretly.

-They neither answered their phones nor replied to the text messages sent to them.
+They neither answered their phones nor replied the text messages sent to them.

 Similarly, our correspondent had a tough time getting the Spokesman of the House who had earlier in the day said he was in a function and promised to get back later.